romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Who is authorized to manage billing information within a GitHub organization?
+Q: Who is authorized to manage billing information within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Owner and Billing Manager**
 </details>

 ---
-In your role as an organization owner, you need to promote a team member to a higher role within your GitHub organization.
+Q: In your role as an organization owner, you need to promote a team member to a higher role within your GitHub organization.
 How can you accomplish this task?
 <details><summary>Show the answer</summary><p>

 - **By navigating to the organization's settings, selecting Members, and then adjusting the member's role from the list**